Category

 Sports eyeglasses

-Sports eyeglasses should be made of polycarbonate lens because:
+Sports eyeglasses are made of polycarbonate lens because:

 Since polycarbonate lens are thinner than other lenses, it makes them an ideal choice for people with strong prescriptions.
 Lightweight and thin sports eyeglasses that will stay put on your face and not move around will be more comfortable while you are playing sports.